mattheu/MinQueue/readme.md

 * Multiple independantly proccessed files.
 You can specify several lists of file handles to be minified and concatenated into separate files.
 Useful if you have scripts that are loaded conditionally on certain pages and should be handled separately rather than minified and concatenated into one large file.
 * Options can be defined in your config file.
 This then disables access to the settings page in the admin.
+* Install MPH Minfiy outside of plugins directory? eg as an mu-plugin or in a theme?
+You will need to filter the plugins_url using 'mph_minify_plugin_dir' filter to give the root relative path to the location of the plugin.

 ## Problems? ##